adamsorbie/unix_course-2020-02-14/README.md

 $ uniq taxa.txt
 ```

-If you call `uniq` with `-c` you can count the number of occurrence of each genus
+If you call `uniq` with `-c` you can count the number of occurrences of each taxon
 ```
 $ uniq -c taxa.txt
 ```